no1s1labs/no1s1/README.md

 This prototype implementation started as a research effort between [Dezentrum](https://www.dezentrum.ch/en/) and [ETH Zurich Chair of IC](https://ic.ibi.ethz.ch/).
 We are now conducting research at the [ETH Zurich CEA lab](https://cea.ibi.ethz.ch/).
 The prototype is also exhibited or we give expert talks under the coordination of [no1s1 labs](https://www.no1s1labs.org/).
 If you are interested in collaboration, please reach out to us.

-Please note, we are not the only ones working on the no1s1 idea (see also [UZH](https://www.ifi.uzh.ch/en/bdlt/Projects/No1s1--A-house-owned-by-no-one-but-itself.html) or [DIZH](https://dizh.ch/en/2022/01/03/no1s1-2/)), but we are the driving force behind this prototype implementation.

 ## The no1s1 Prototype

 ### Origin